Ayush7614/Content-for-DevOps-and-Learning/README.md

 # Content-for-DevOps-and-Learning
-This Repo is for Content and Learning of DevOps Timeline is 15 Days
+This Repo is for Content and Learning of DevOps Timeline is 15 Days for Humalect